Easy Creamy Cucumber Salad

 Tzatziki Cucumber Salad

-This easy cucumber salad, inspired by our tzatziki yogurt sauce, has been on repeat lately.
-It’s straightforward to make, goes with just about anything, and thanks to the Greek yogurt, it is healthy!
-Less than 30 calories for one cup, now that’s something we can get behind!
+This creamy cucumber salad recipe, inspired by our tzatziki sauce, has been on repeat lately.
+It’s super simple to make, goes with almost anything, and, thanks to the Greek yogurt, is healthy!

-Our creamy cucumber salad and the vinegar based version start the same way.
-We salt the cucumbers.
-Think of this as a quick marinade for the cucumbers.
-Salting makes cucumbers taste better, with minimal effort from you.
-We do the same thing with tomatoes when making bruschetta or tomato salad.
+When making cucumber salads, I always salt my cucumbers.
+Think of it as a quick marinade for the cucumbers.
+Salting makes cucumbers taste better!
+We do the same thing with tomatoes (see our bruschetta recipe or this cherry tomato salad).

-For the dressing, combine Greek yogurt with garlic, red wine vinegar, lemon juice, dill and lots of black pepper.
-Season with a pinch of salt then set it aside while the cucumbers sit.
-Since there’s garlic in the dressing, the extra 30 minutes gives the garlic a chance to flavor the dressing.
+For the tzatziki yogurt dressing, combine Greek yogurt with garlic, red wine vinegar, lemon juice, dill, and lots of black pepper.
+Season with a pinch of salt, then set it aside while the cucumbers sit.
+Since the dressing contains garlic, the extra 30 minutes give the garlic a chance to flavor the dressing.

 When the cucumbers are ready, toss them with the dressing and onions.
-You can serve the salad straight away or let it sit in the refrigerator a day or so.
-As the salad sits, it becomes more flavorful, but the cucumbers do soften a bit.
-We’re not too worried about that, but it is something to keep in mind.
+You can serve the salad immediately or let it sit in the refrigerator for a day.
+As the salad sits, it becomes more flavorful, but the cucumbers soften.
+We’re not too worried about that, but it is something to remember.

 • PREP